Relaxo

 Relaxo Footwears Limited is an Indian multinational footwear company based in New Delhi.
 The company is the largest footwear manufacturer in India in terms of volume and second-largest in terms of revenue.
 The company makes products under 10 brands including Flite, Sparx, Bahamas and Schoolmate.

 Among Bollywood actors signed up to endorse the company's brands are Salman Khan, Akshay Kumar, Katrina Kaif and Sonakshi Sinha.

 In December 2023, Relaxo Footwears acquired a 30-acre land parcel in Bhiwadi, Rajasthan, for ₹135 crore.
-Sparx is one of the most famous brands owned by Relaxo with award winning film director Vipin Agnihotri making commercial advertisement for it.